spiral/docs/framework/bootloaders.md

 configuration, default configuration and etc.

 Bootloaders only executed once while loading your application.
-Since your application will stay in memory for long you can add as many functionality to your bootloaders as you want, it will not cause any performance effect on runtime.
+Since your application will stay in memory for long you can add as many code to your bootloaders as you want, it will not cause any performance effect on runtime.

 ![Application Control Phases](https://user-images.githubusercontent.com/796136/64906478-e213ff80-d6ef-11e9-839e-95bac78ef147.png)